-Summer Wheat, Spring 2013 Diane Marek Visiting Artist, speaks to students about her exhibition "Few and Far Between" at the Cress
+above: Greg Smith, Fall 2014 Diane Marek Visiting Artist, speaks to students about his exhibition "Breakdown Lane Orrery" at the Cress.

 Diane Marek recognized the importance of the visual arts in all lives as art proved to her to be a "glimpse" to a path beyond oneself and a means to image a new personal frame through the inspiration of another's vision.

-Established in 2006, the Series now brings an average of two to four artists of national and international reputation to Chattanooga yearly with visits of seven to five days for events each academic semester.
+Established in 2006, the Series now brings an average of two to four artists of national and international reputation to Chattanooga yearly with visits of five to seven days for events each academic semester.

 All Diane Marek Series Artists appear in association with an exhibition of their work in the Cress Gallery supported by the Friends of the Cress Gallery.